 - Apply and be accepted to Northwest Nazarene University Undergraduate Admission before submitting an application to the Department of Nursing Pre-licensure Program.

 - All applicants should be advised by the pre-nursing advisor to review the prerequisites and GPA requirements before submitting an Application for Admission to the Department of Nursing Pre-Licensure Program.
-On campus students will receive this information in NURS1000.
-Transfer student information sessions are scheduled monthly.
+This information can now be found online.
+Contact the Department of Nursing at nursing.nnu.edu for this link.

 - Submit online Application for Admission to the Department of Nursing Pre-licensure Program.